Smoked Bacon & Tomatillo Guacamole

 Is there really anything better than guacamole?
 Think about that for a second.

 Guacamole is actually super simple to make.
 And in fact I have a super easy shortcut that has gotten me by for years.

 - Smash up an avocado or two

-- add a couple tablespoons of my favorite jarred salsa
+- Add a couple tablespoons of my favorite homemade (or jarred) salsa

 - Mix in one-tablespoon of sour cream (or Greek yogurt) for added creaminess